-General Education at IAIA is the core of your academic experience.
+General Education is the core of your IAIA academic experience.
 The General Education curriculum provides students with skills essential to both college and lifelong learning.
-The courses offered in our General Education program provide diverse perspectives and skills that will help you in your academic writing, quantitative reasoning, scientific discovery, health and wellness.
-These courses are designed to enhance your ability to create and express new ideas.
-These courses serve as the foundation for your education by addressing the IAIA core competencies and the values embedded in our academic programs.
+General Education courses provide diverse perspectives and skills that help you in your academic writing, quantitative reasoning, scientific discovery, health, and wellness.
+These courses are designed to enhance your ability to create and express new ideas and serve as the foundation for your education by addressing IAIA's core competencies and the values embedded in our academic programs.
 Essential Studies, Indigenous Liberal Studies, Health and Wellness, Academic Technology, and Studio Arts all contribute to the delivery of General Education courses.